-In attempting to arrive at a normative theory of social justice, Nussbaum considers state policies and principles of development in the Third World as faulty not in as much as they do not take into account the perspectives of women in an essential sense, but in as much as they neglect women "as people who suffer pervasively from acute capability failure" (6).
+In attempting to arrive at a normative theory of social justice, Nussbaum considers state policies and principles of development in the third world as faulty not inasmuch as they do not take into account the perspectives of women in an essential sense, but inasmuch as they neglect women "as people who suffer pervasively from acute capability failure" (6).
 A focus on "women's problems ... will help compensate for the earlier neglect of sex equality in development economics and in the international human rights movement" (6-7).
 Her approach to development, therefore, is from the point of view of asking for recognition and inclusion in the category of the "truly human", and towards producing the ability to deserve it.
-Capability building and agency are, to this end, essential components, as is also the taking into account of the lived everyday experiences of women in the third world that reflects on the absence of this capability.
+Capability building and agency are, to this end, essential components, as is also the taking into account of the lived everyday experiences of women in the third world, that reflects on the absence of this capability.